Our Staff

 Jayne Pompeian is the wife of our founder, Edward Pompeian and supported Ed as he formed Gift of Life Transplant House.

-Secretary
+VP & Secretary

 Thomas Torkelson is a VP Commercial Banking Relationship Manager for Associated Bank covering the Rochester and Red Wing markets.
 Tom has nearly 20 years of banking experience in the Rochester area.
 Tom graduated from Concordia University, St. Paul with a B.A. degree in Organizational Management and Communications.
 Tom is a new board member and currently serves on the public relations committee.
-Tom’s experience as a banker and having served on other boards should help provide insight and direction for the Gift of Life.
+Tom’s experience as a banker and having served on other boards will help provide insight and direction for the Gift of Life.
 Tom is excited to serve and help people and believes strongly in the mission of Gift of Life.

 Gift of Life Transplant House Board Members